hazelcast/hazelcast-jet-contrib/pulsar/README.md

 builder setter is created for it.

- The Pulsar Consumer Source is a distributed source that is created without dealing with the partition mapping - it is handled below the abstraction level of the Consumer API.
+ The Pulsar Consumer Source is a distributed source that is created using the Consumer abstraction of the Pulsar.
 The Consumer API has a subscription mechanism which is used to consume messages from the first unacknowledged message of this subscription.
 The consumer source uses shared (or round-robin) subscription mode.
-The shared subscription allows multiple consumers to attach to the same subscription.
-The messages belong to the subscribed topic are delivered in a round-robin distribution across consumers, and any given message is delivered to only one consumer.
-When a consumer disconnects, all the messages that were sent to it and not acknowledged will be rescheduled for sending to the remaining consumers.
-We create one consumer for each source processor of Hazelcast Jet, and these allow consuming messages in a distributed manner.
+We create one consumer client per source processor of Hazelcast Jet, and these allow consuming messages in a distributed manner.
 This source consumes messages in a blocking batch manner, and the batch receive policy can be configurable in the builder methods.
 The distributed manner prevents the order of messages from being preserved.
 Since the Pulsar Consumer API does not return the cursor for the last consumed message, it is incapable of assuring fault-tolerance.

  The Pulsar Reader Source is a fault-tolerant source that provides the exactly-once processing guarantee.
-Since Reader API returns the MessageId while reading and enables us to start reading from a specified message, the source using Reader API can provide exactly-once processing.
 In Pulsar Reader Source, the MessageId of the latest read message is stored in the snapshot.
 In case of failure, the job restarts from the latest snapshot and reads from the stored MessageId.
 Since it requires a partition-mapping logic, this source is not a distributed source.

 Besides, this Pulsar client library has an API called the Producer API.
 The Pulsar connector enables users to use the Pulsar topic as a sink in